-The Annapurna Circuit is the ultimate trek when it comes to variety and adventure.
+The Annapurna Circuit is the ultimate trek in terms of variety and adventure.
 With her you will shrug shoulders with polite Brahmins, gutsy Gurungs, regal Ghales, smiling Lobas and hospitable Thakalis.
 With her, you will earn bragging rights for scrambling past one of the highest mountain passes and gliding through one of the deepest river valleys.
-With her, you will have mountains for breakfast, plunge pools for lunch and the milky way for dinner.
-Musk Deer, Blue Sheep, Griffons, and Monals will give you company while primulas, irises, and rhododendrons will light up your way.
+With her, you will have mountains for breakfast, plunge pools for lunch and milky way for dinner.
+Musk Deers, Blue Sheep, Griffons and Monals will give you company while primulas, irises and rhododendrons will light up your way.
 Before we go overboard, let us clarify that not every trip works out that way, but it comes pretty close.
 Go check it out for yourself.
 Who knows, you might even catch a glimpse of the chimerical Snow Leopard.

 Welcome to Paradise!!